-(i) This paragraph shall not apply to images or videos of the depicted person made:
+(2) Other than as prohibited in paragraph (1)(c), this section shall not apply to images or videos of the depicted person made:

-(ii) Nothing in this paragraph shall be construed to impose liability on a provider of “electronic communication service” or “remote computing service” as those terms are defined in section 803-41, for an image or video disclosed through the electronic communication service or remote computing service by another person.
+(3) Nothing in this section shall be construed to impose liability on a provider of “electronic communication service” or “remote computing service” as those terms are defined in section 803-41, for an image or video disclosed through the electronic communication service or remote computing service by another person.